trebisky/fit66/README.md

 * fit -e path -- extract records as plain ascii
 * fit -t path -- trim records from end of file

+The g66i program (in python, see below) uses "fit -e" to extract data from a fit file, which it then relays to my gtopo program for display.

 ---------------------

 Here is a sort of mini FIT file tutorial.